mihirchronicles/mihirchronicles.github.io/content/notes/on-complex-systems.md

 - How to execute:
     - PM Sovereignty: The Product Manager is the ultimate decider for Pebbles.
 They sit at the intersection of customer needs, market pressure, and engineering reality.

 **III.
-SAND—Maximizing Throughput**: Sand consists of the thousand small tweaks—bug fixes, UI polish, text changes, library upgrades—that cumulatively create quality.
+SAND-Maximizing Throughput**: Sand consists of the thousand small tweaks-bug fixes, UI polish, text changes, library upgrades-that cumulatively create quality.
 - Duration: less than 1 Sprint (often hours)
 - Core philosophy:
     - Maximize Throughput: Individual grains of sand are rarely measurable in isolation.
 Do not waste time trying to quantify the impact of fixing one bug.
 The goal is volume: how many small improvements can we ship?